Bravos-Power/pyoframe/docs/source/api.rst

-.. currentmodule:: convop
+.. currentmodule:: pyoframe

 #############
 API reference
 #############

-This page provides an auto-generated summary of convop's API.
+This page provides an auto-generated summary of pyoframe's API.